Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Discussions

-We compare the obtained gas-phase metallicities with the ones expected from the FMR.
-Our analysis is based on the parameter $\Delta\rm{FMR}=\log({\rm O/H})-\log({\rm O/H})_{\rm{FMR}}$, where $\log({\rm O/H})_{\rm{FMR}}$ is the relation found in \cite{Sanders2021} that depends on the stellar mass and SFR.
-The FMR can be explained by the smooth evolution of galaxies in a quasi-equilibrium state, which is regulated by inflows and outflows over time.
-While most of the galaxies in our sample tend to be within the observed scatter of the relation (see bottom panel in Fig. \ref{mzr}), {we find a weak negative correlation between $\Delta$FMR and gas-phase metallicity ($\rho$=-0.49, 2.75$\sigma$ significance), which indicates that galaxies that deviate more from the FMR predicted by the so-called equilibrium models \citep[e.g.][]{Lilly2013} show lower metallicities.
-We note that this qualitative trend is independent of the calibrator or the method used to estimate the metallicity discussed in this paper.} {We also find that galaxies with higher specific SFR (sSFR=SFR/M$_{\star}$) tend to show higher $\Sigma_{\rm{SFR}}$ ($\rho=$0.43, 2.4$\sigma$ significance).
-We note that our sample covers sSFR$>10^{-8.75}$yr$^{-1}$. {We find a weak negative correlation between stellar mass and $\Sigma_{\rm{SFR}}$ ($\rho=$-0.22, 1.2$\sigma$ significance), and given our sample follows a MZR, galaxies with lower metallicities tend to show higher $\Sigma_{\rm{SFR}}$, i.e. more compact star formation.} }
+The scatter of galaxies around the median MZR correlates {with SFR, i.e the FMR \citep[][]{Mannucci2010,Curti2020}, which implies that at fixed stellar mass, galaxies with higher SFR show lower metallicities.
+Observationally, the FMR appears invariant with redshift up to $z \sim$ 3.5 \citep[e.g.][]{Curti2020,Sanders2021}, although low-mass starbursting galaxies may show clear deviations \citep{Amorin2014,Calabro2017}.
+The shape of the FMR is found moduled by the age of the stellar populations, with younger ($<150$ Myr) and more bursty SF showing lower metallicity \citep{Duarte2022}.
+Models and simulations find that the FMR results from the smooth evolution of galaxies in a quasi-equilibrium state, which is regulated by inflows and outflows over time \citep{Lilly2013,Nelson2019TNG}.
+The strength of the implied SFR-metallicity relation is found dependent on feedback via the shape of the star formation history, particularly for low-mass starbursting galaxies \citep{Torrey2018}.}

-The observed offset position of the galaxies in the FMR, i.e. lower metallicity for their stellar mass and SFR, suggests that galaxies with more compact SF could be driven out of equilibrium by a sudden change in the accretion rate, possibly coupled with strong stellar feedback.
-Similar conclusions have been found for EELGs at lower redshift \citep[e.g.][]{Calabro2017}.
-We do not notice any clear difference {in the observed trends} between the galaxies that show blue or redshifted broad kinematics components, which suggests that the redshifted broad component is not necessarily tracing an inflow of metal-poor gas that dilutes the galactic metal content, but a complex multiphase interplay of accretion and feedback within complex ISM geometry.
-Finally, we note that similar offsets from the FMR have been recently observed using JWST data for EoR galaxies at $z>6.5$ with similar sSFR \citep{Matthee2022,Heintz2022}.
+{In order to explore the position of our sample in the FMR, we compare gas-phase metallicities obtained with the expected FMR values.
+We define the parameter} $\Delta\rm{FMR}=\log({\rm O/H})-\log({\rm O/H})_{\rm{FMR}}$, where $\log({\rm O/H})_{\rm{FMR}}$ is the relation found in \cite{Sanders2021} that depends on the stellar mass and SFR. {While most of the galaxies in our sample are consistent (within the uncertainties in the gas-phase metallicity) with the observed {$2\sigma$} scatter of the relation} ({middle and} bottom panel in Fig. \ref{mzr}), {we find a weak negative trend between $\Delta$FMR and specific SFR (sSFR=SFR/M$_{\star}$) similar to that shown in galaxies at $z>6.25$ with {comparable} sSFR \citep[e.g.][]{Matthee2022,Heintz2022}.
+However, no dependence is found with $\Sigma_{\rm SFR}$.} {Although we find the above trend appears independent of the method used to estimate the metallicity, we should take this result with caution as the uncertainties in metallicity are still large.}